AliRezaJoodi/Electronics_Modules/Measurement_AcCurrent_WithCurrentTransformer/README.md

 ## AC Current Measurement Using Current Transformer for Differential Analog Input

+Note: These voltage input pairs have a maximum differential signal of ±0.5V.
+In addition, the maximum signal level on analog inputs is ±0.5V with respect to AGND.

+Note: It's usable for ADE7858 IC.
+ADE7858 is a energy metering IC.

 ### Folders and Files Description
 It has included:
 - Hardware (Included hardware layers)